Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Introduction

-The XRB state transitions can be in reality much more complex than described here, often showing failed outbursts or rare transitions.
-Some sources went through an outburst cycle multiple times, such as GX 339-4 \citep{Corbel13, Zdziarski04, Belloni05, Homan05, Barnier22}.
-Whereas, others like Cyg X-1 never dropped to quiescence and are continuously fed by accretion \citep{Esin1998, Grinberg14, Cechura15}.
+The XRB state transitions can in reality be much more complex than described here, often showing failed outbursts or rare transitions.
+Some sources went through an outburst cycle multiple times, such as GX 339-4 \citep{Corbel13, Zdziarski04, Belloni05, Homan05, Barnier22}, whereas others, such as Cyg X-1, never dropped to quiescence and are continuously fed by accretion \citep{Esin1998, Grinberg14, Cechura15}.
 Overall, the cyclical outbursts of XRBs typically last from months to years \citep{Fender04}.
-We refer the reader to \cite{Fender04,Remillard06,Done07,Dunn10,Fender12,Zhang13,Fender16} for more in depth analyses and variations of the progression of an XRB through the HID.
+We refer the reader to \cite{Fender04}, \cite{Remillard06}, \cite{Done07}, \cite{Dunn10}, \cite{Fender12}, \cite{Zhang13}, and \cite{Fender16} for more in depth analyses and variations of the progression of an XRB through the HID.